 Many people in remote locations and the developing world do not have fast Internet connections and won't be getting them any time soon. [source]

 Energy use.
 The size of the average web page increased at least threefold from 2010 to 2018.
 The growth in data traffic surpasses the advances in energy efficiency (the energy required to transfer 1 megabyte of data over the Internet), resulting in more and more energy use.

 Over and above this, “heavier” or “larger” websites not only increase energy use in the network infrastructure, but they also shorten the lifetime of computers — larger websites require more powerful computers to access them.
 This means that more computers need to be manufactured, which is a very energy-intensive process.[source]

 Openness.
 Everything we do to make it harder to create a website or edit a web page, and harder to learn to code by viewing source, promotes that consumerist vision of the web.

 Pretending that one needs a team of professionals to put simple articles online will become a self-fulfilling prophecy.
 Overcomplicating the web means lifting up the ladder that used to make it possible for people to teach themselves and surprise everyone with unexpected new ideas.

 It is vital that the web stay participatory.
 That means not just making sites small enough so the whole world can visit them, but small enough so that people can learn to build their own, by example.
 Bloat makes the web inaccessible. source.

 How to build a leaner website

-- Compress all images (or use dithering)
+- Compress all images (see my notes).

 - Reduce the number of images.